anvong/road-defect-management/README.md

 ## Installation:
 ### Database setup
-The application will access to sqlite3 file: defect_management.db Therefore, if there is no database, please run the script below to create one. py .\database\database_migration.py
+Run the command below to create a new database: py database/database_migration.py

 ### Python package
 There are list of required pythin libraries to run the application, please run each command to install with PIP.